-Arboviral diseases caused by arboviruses (short for arthropod-borne viruses) are spread to people by the bites of infected mosquitoes, ticks, or sand flies.
+Arboviral diseases are caused by arboviruses (short for arthropod-borne viruses).
+They are spread to people through the bites of infected mosquitoes, ticks, sand flies, and other arthropods.
 More than 150 arboviruses are known to cause human disease.

-Travel-related arboviruses are Dengue, Chikungunya, Japanese encephalitis, Tick-borne encephalitis, Venezuelan equine encephalitis, Yellow fever, and Zika viruses.
-Some of these arboviruses, such as dengue virus, can also be spread in the U.S. territories of Puerto Rico and the U.S. Virgin Islands, American Samoa, the Northern Marianas, and Guam.
+Travel-related arboviruses include dengue, chikungunya, Japanese encephalitis, tick-borne encephalitis, Venezuelan equine encephalitis, yellow fever, and Zika viruses.
+Some of these arboviruses, such as dengue virus, can also be spread in the U.S. territories of Puerto Rico, the U.S. Virgin Islands, American Samoa, the Northern Marianas, and Guam.

-The symptoms of arboviral infections can range from very mild to very severe.
-Most people who are infected do not show any symptoms or experience mild fever, headache, body ache, nausea, vomiting, or rash.
+The symptoms of an arboviral infection can range from very mild to very severe.
+Most people who are infected do not show any symptoms or only experience mild fever, headache, body aches, nausea, vomiting, or rash.
 Severe cases are rare.
-In these cases symptoms can include a high fever, stiff neck, disorientation, tremors, altered mental status, inflammation of the brain, paralysis, coma, or death.
+In these cases symptoms can include a high fever, stiff neck, disorientation, tremors, an altered mental status such as confusion, inflammation of the brain, paralysis, coma, or even death.

-The symptoms typically occur between 1–15 days after a bite of an infected mosquito, tick or sandflies depending on the specific virus.
+These symptoms typically occur between 1–15 days after a bite from an infected mosquito, tick, or sand fly.

-Diagnosis of arboviral diseases is based on a combination of clinical signs and symptoms, recent travel history, possible exposures, in addition to laboratory testing of the blood, serum, cerebrospinal fluid, other body fluid or tissue.
+Diagnosis of arboviral diseases are based on signs and symptoms, recent travel history and other possible exposures, and through a blood test or testing of other body fluids.

 There are no specific treatments for arboviral diseases.
-People with mild illness usually recover within a week with no complications.
-Treatment is limited to supportive care, such as bed rest and over the counter medications to treat fever and pain are recommended.
-Patients are advised to drink fluids to prevent dehydration.
-Aspirin and non-steroidal anti-inflammatory drugs (like ibuprofen) are not recommended until dengue can be ruled out to reduce the risk of bleeding.
-If patients are taking medicine for another medical condition, talk to a healthcare provider before taking additional medication.
-Healthcare providers can provide supportive therapy to patients with severe infections.
+People with mild illnesses usually recover within a week with no complications.
+Treatment is limited to supportive care, such as bed rest and over the counter medications to treat fever and pain.
+Patients are also advised to drink fluids to prevent dehydration.
+Aspirin and non-steroidal anti-inflammatory drugs (like ibuprofen) are not recommended as they can increase the risk of bleeding during the infection.
+If patients are taking medicine for another medical condition, they should talk to a healthcare provider before taking additional medication.